yixuan/spectra/README.md

 ## Common Usage

 **Spectra** is designed to calculate a specified number (`k`) of eigenvalues of a large square matrix (`A`).
-Usually `k` is much less than the size of matrix (`n`), so that only a few eigenvalues and eigenvectors are computed, which in general is more efficient than calculating the whole spectral decomposition.
+Usually `k` is much less than the size of the matrix (`n`), so that only a few eigenvalues and eigenvectors are computed, which in general is more efficient than calculating the whole spectral decomposition.
-Users can choose eigenvalue selection rules to pick up the eigenvalues of interest, such as the largest `k` eigenvalues, or eigenvalues with largest real parts, etc.
+Users can choose eigenvalue selection rules to pick the eigenvalues of interest, such as the largest `k` eigenvalues, or eigenvalues with largest real parts, etc.

-To use the eigen solvers in this library, the user does not need to directly provide the whole matrix, but instead, the algorithm only requires certain operations defined on `A`, and in the basic setting, it is simply the matrix-vector multiplication.
+To use the eigen solvers in this library, the user does not need to directly provide the whole matrix, but instead, the algorithm only requires certain operations defined on `A`.
+In the basic setting, it is simply the matrix-vector multiplication.
 Therefore, if the matrix-vector product `A * x` can be computed efficiently, which is the case when `A` is sparse, **Spectra** will be very powerful for large scale eigenvalue problems.